17

 “…When we play chess, the laws determine the moves we can make but not the moves we do make.
 That is, the laws are not deterministic; they don’t impose a particular outcome for the game.
 In the same way, the laws of nature determine what is and what is not physically possible, but they do not determine what actually occurs within the multitude of available possibilities.”

-A similar point is made by the former Manhattan Project physicist, and leading information theorist, Hubert Yockey, in the primary text on the application of algorithmic information theory to the origin of life, titled Information Theory, Evolution, and the Origin of Life (also cited in Why God?
+A similar point is made by the former Manhattan Project physicist, and leading information scientist, Hubert Yockey, in the primary text on the application of algorithmic information theory to the origin of life, titled Information Theory, Evolution, and the Origin of Life (also cited in Why God?
 Why Not Just Plain Luck?):

 “The laws of physics and chemistry are much like the rules of a game such as football.
 The referees see to it that these laws are obeyed but that does not predict the winner of the Super Bowl.
 There is not enough information in the rules of the game to make that prediction.
 That is why we play the game.
 [Mathematician Gregory] Chaitin (1985, 1987a) has examined the laws of physics by actually programming them.
 He finds the information content amazingly small.”